yourcryptolife/BITG-Raspberry-Pi-Masternode/Setup Guide.md

 This will start the BITG masternode setup script.

-If its the first time you are using it, you will need to install all needed dependencies – in which case type Y and press enter.
+If its the first time you are using it, you will need to install all needed dependencies – in which case type `y` and press enter.

-If you have already installed these, type n and press enter.
+If you have already installed these, type `n` and press enter.

 > NOTE: Installing the dependencies can take a while.
-If you are prompted to proceed with operation type y and press enter.
+If you are prompted to proceed with operation type `y` and press enter.

 The script will get to a point where you must start configuring the masternodes.